School of Nursing Policies and Procedures

 Students Rights and Responsibilities

 Each individual student is responsible for their behavior and is expected to maintain standards of academic honesty.
 Students share the responsibility with faculty for creating an environment that supports academic honesty and principles of professionalism.
 Proper relationships between faculty and students are fundamental to the School of Nursing function and this relationship should be built on mutual respect and understanding together with shared dedication to the education process.
 It is a fundamental belief that each student is worthy of trust and each student has the right to live in an academic environment free of injustice caused by dishonesty.
 While students have an obligation to assist their fellow students in meeting the common goals of their education, students have an equal obligation to maintain the highest standards of personal integrity.

-Click here to view Regents Rules 50101.
-The School of Nursing Code of Conduct, ANA Code of Ethics for Nurses, and the Rules and Regulations of the Texas State Board of Nursing are all available online as well.
+The School of Nursing Code of Conduct is available in the Undergraduate and Graduate Student Handbooks online.
+The ANA Code of Ethics for Nurses, the Rules and Regulations of the Texas State Board of Nursing, and the Regents Rules 50101 are all available online as well.